Nikon Camera Control Software: D810A

 8. Set the Live view selector (on back of camera) to Live view photography.

-9. Disable any default or autorun or remote capture applications that might take control of your camera when plugged in through USB.
+9. Disable any autorun or remote capture applications that might take control of your camera when plugged in through USB.
 These will often compete with the Shutter Stream program and take control of the camera –not allowing Shutter Stream to communicate with the camera.

 Windows – Check AutoPlay Settings and set camera default to ‘Ask me Every Time‘ OR ‘Take no Action‘